SeanDS/optivis/README.md

 Script to visualise optical environments.
 Uses the fantastic SVG optical components created by Alexander Franzen (http://www.gwoptics.org/ComponentLibrary/).

 ## Requirements ##
-Optivis requires the following components:
+Optivis requires Python 2.7+ or higher.
+For extra functionality, you must also install additional packages:

-* Python 2.7+
+* `python-qt4` for the GUI
-* python-qt4
+* `python-cairosvg` for PDF, PostScript and PNG export capability

-On Ubuntu/Debian you should be able to install these with the following command:
+On Ubuntu/Debian you should be able to install all of these with the following command:

-`~$ sudo apt-get install python python-qt4`
+`$ sudo apt-get install python python-qt4 python-cairosvg`

 ## Coordinate System ##
 Optivis uses a left-handed coordinate system in line with almost all computer graphics applications.
 Positive angle rotations are clockwise.
 All geometrical transforms are performed with the coordinate class contained in `optivis.geometry`.